onerishabh/mantel-group-future-talent-head-in-the-clouds/README.md

 * Replicate `/app` folder in the server using `mkdir` and `vim`.
 * Install requirements `pip install -r requirements.txt`.
 * Run the app! 🎉 `python3 app.py`

+### New Ideas
+* Dump notes being submitted to AWS S3 (Amazon's object storage service) as json.
+* Create a user signup page and store user details on AWS RDS (Amazon's database service).
+*